AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-compare-use-cases.md

 ---
 # Segment comparison use cases

 The segment comparison panel is a widely used feature in Analysis Workspace.
-Customers frequently discover new ways to drive insights with it.
-The following are several successful use cases.
+Customers frequently discover new ways to drive insights with when using the panel.
+Find below some typical use cases

-## Use case 1: compare mobile vs. desktop implementations
+## Use case 1: compare mobile versus desktop implementations

 > *"You compared hits from one site to another site and quickly found a number of tagging inconsistencies.
 This way, you avoided data problems before product release."*

-You are charge of a mobile website and a desktop website, and tasked with making sure that tags are consistent across mobile and desktop.
+You are in charge of a mobile website and a desktop website, and tasked to make sure that tags are consistent across mobile and desktop.
 To make sure you do not miss anything important, you use the segment comparison panel to compare hits coming from their mobile site to hits coming from their desktop site.
 You notice that there are no checkout events on the mobile website and get the correct tags in place before the mobile site is released.
 As a result,  you prevent a data disaster due to the mobile site not recording any conversions.

 | Segment 1 | Segment 2 |
 |--- |--- |
 | Hit container where Mobile Device Type equals Mobile Phone or Tablet | Everyone else |

+{style="table-layout:fixed"}

 ## Use case 2: compare customers who use a certain feature to customers who don't